 If you can’t get help borrow or buy a phone stand so you can remotely take family photos!

-For photos, you can use the Photofy app to all banners, frames or other seasonal decor.
-Then, print them out at your local Walgreens or CVS and stick them in your Christmas cards
+For photo inserts, you can use a photo app to add banners, frames or other seasonal decor.
+Then, print them out at your local Walgreens or CVS and stick them in your Christmas cards.

 If you want something a bit fancier check out Minted Holiday Cards!
 They have tons of beautiful cards to choose from that you can customize with your very own photos!